montlkn/Jink_V1/README.md

 ## 🌆 Overview

-**Architecture App V2** merges urban exploration with architectural intelligence.
+**Jink** merges urban exploration with architectural intelligence.
 The app enables users to discover buildings, learn architectural history, and build a visual "aesthetic profile" that evolves as they explore.
 With the **Aura Profile**, users now receive dynamic recommendations based on their design sensibilities and past interactions.

 ---